Learning at St. Paul's

 Other clubs, which vary according to the time of year, include: choir, recorders, art, gardening, dance, school newspaper and computers.
 Music lessons are available for older children through Surrey County Arts.

 We have a copse within our school grounds and this is very popular with all our children.
-Many children choose to play in this area at lunch time break.
-This year the children made musical instruments to go in this area, we added seats made from trees that had been felled and we also have a wildlife area.
+Many children choose to play in this area at lunch time break when weather or welly-wearing allows!
+There are wigwams for making dens, wooden seats made from felled trees, and a wonderful nature area which has child-height viewing windows built into the fence so children can peek through without disturbing visiting creatures.